ehmatthes/sitka_irg_analysis/README.md

 ### Running the code using existing data

 - You can run the code using the current list of known slides, and the current data set.
-To do this, run the file process_hx_data.py:
+To do this, run the file *process_hx_data.py*:

 ```
 (irg_env) sitka_irg_analysis$ python process_hx_data.py
 ```

 - You should see output about individual plots as they're being generated.
 A series of new plots should appear in your browser.
-If your browser doesn't open these plots automatically, look in the current_ir_plots folder, and you should find them there.
+If your browser doesn't open these plots automatically, look in the *current_ir_plots folder*, and you should find them there.
 - When all of the plots have been generated, you should see a summary of the critical events during the historical period analyzed.

 ### Adding or modifying slide data

-- If you want to add or modify slide data, open the file slide_event.py.
+- If you want to add or modify slide data, open the file *slide_event.py*.
 There's a section defining all the known data for each slide.
 Make a new section for a new slide, or modify the section for an existing slide.
-- When you're finished, run slide_event.py:
+- When you're finished, run *slide_event.py*:

 ```
 (irg_env) sitka_irg_analysis$ python slide_event.py
 ```

-- You can see the new html summary, docx summary, and JSON summary files in the known_slides folder.
+- You can see the new html summary, docx summary, and JSON summary files in the *known_slides* folder.
-- When you run process_hx_data.py again, it will use the recently updated information in known_slides.json.
+- When you run *process_hx_data.py* again, it will use the recently updated information in *known_slides.json*.
-  - If you want to run the analysis again against this new slide data, see the section above "Running the code using existing data".
+  - If you want to run the analysis again against this new slide data, see the section above, "Running the code using existing data".